Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 And one thing that I did realize

-at the insurance
+at the insurance company

-companies that I worked with,
+that I worked,

-which were really, really big,
+which which were really, really big,

 you know, companies